Semiclassical instanton theory for reaction rates at any temperature: How a rigorous real-time derivation solves the crossover temperature problem: Theory

 Combining Eq.~(\ref{eq:exact_cff_1D_integrated}) with Eqs.~(\ref{eq:van-Vleck-1D})-(\ref{eq:van-Vleck-1D_derivative_c}) and retaining just the dominant path we then obtain the following asymptotic expression for the correlation function (valid as $\hbar\to0$)

 where we have labelled the action (and associated quantities) $\pm$ to distinguish between the forward and backward paths.
-Hence, defining the total Euclidean action as the sum of the forward and backward parts
+Hence, defining the total Euclidean action as the sum of the forward and backward parts (suppressing the dependence on $\tau$ and $s_\alpha$)

 and the $\hbar$ independent part of the prefactor as

 we see that the correlation function has the simple asymptotic form

 Note that, while the preceding analysis was specific to a one-dimensional system, the flux-flux correlation function for multidimensional systems also has the same form as Eq.~(\ref{eq:asymptotic_flux_flux_form}).